 If you’re looking for the best activity in Phoenix for kids, look no further!
-The Children’s Museum of Phoenix features over 300 interactive experiences for kids ranging in age from under one year to age ten.
+The Children’s Museum of Phoenix features over 300 interactive experiences for children aged under one year to ten.

-I love the concept of the children’s garden, located right outside the entrance of the museum.
+I love the concept of the children’s garden, located right outside the museum entrance.
 It’s filled with seasonal flowers, herbs, and vegetables.
-Children are free to explore the garden independently or learn from a program facilitator.
+Children can explore the garden independently or learn from a program facilitator.